-(c) In the case of students proposing to attempt the BSc BE pattern, if they include additional Applied Mathematics in their Second Year Electrical Engineering Programme they open up a wider choice of subjects in their Science Third Year.
+(c) If students proposing to attempt the BSc BE pattern include some Computer Science or additional Applied Mathematics in their Second Year Electrical Engineering Programme they open up a wider choice of subjects in their Science Third Year.
 This can be substituted for 8.111 or the General Studies courses.
 If the BSc programme is completed these courses could be put back into the student's Third Year of Electrical Engineering;